DAism2019/SCC0/README.md

 # What is the Smart Creative Commons Zero (SCC0) license?
 Smart Creative Commons Zero (SCC0) is not only the first public goods license designed for public decentralized applications (Smart Commons), which includes dApps<a href="#r5"><sup>[5]</sup></a> and dAIpps (decentralized AI applications), but also the first license which could be verified when a smart common interacting with another one.
+While A smart common must be Open Source, must be free (except for gas)for the public as well.

 Anyone can expand SCC0 by creating a new version and submitting it to the SCC0 License Master Contract!

-A smart common must be Open Source, must be free (except for gas)for the public as well.

 [Satoshi UTO Fund](https://etherscan.io/token/0xe40b05570d2760102c59bf4ffc9b47f921b67a1f) supports the development of all Smart Commons.